x-board/x-board-protocol/docs/pin-operations.md

         Blink type 01: fade using PWM (action time is length of fade) Blink type 02: fade using SoftPWM (action time is length of fade)

+There are some changes I have planned here, but not worked out yet.
+The idea is to move the blink type to be the second byte of the operation.
+Likewise, PWM and SoftPWM will share the first byte of their operation, only being differentiated by the second byte.
+Fade to value will sport a similar system where they share a byte of the operation.
+Additionally, I want to define a lot of "equivalences" here that allow parts of the capabilities response to be skipped because they will be equal to another part.
+I am also considering adding a "your best PWM" operation, which defaults to PWM for PWM capable pins, but falls back to SoftPWM when PWM is not available.

 Mode 02 is "SET DEFAULT".
-Its usage is the same as 01, but instead of seting the pin to a state right now, sets what the default is, which is triggered when the board is powered up.
+Its usage is the same as 01, but instead of setting the pin to a state right now, sets what the default is, which is triggered when the board is powered up.

 Mode 03 is "DELAYED SIGNAL".
 A definite use case is to connect it to the power-on of your system,